anilpresales/kafka_order_system/README.md

 At Confluent, I worked with customers like Henry Schein building event-driven order processing on Kafka.
-The core problem was always the same — Kafka moves data reliably but doesn't track WHERE a specific order is in its lifecycle.
+The core problem was always the same, Kafka moves data reliably but doesn't track WHERE a specific order is in its lifecycle.
 When payment succeeded but warehouse notification failed, engineers had to piece together state from logs across multiple services at 2am.